The two biggest causes of failure among new traders are bad trading systems and unfettered emotions.

 - Trade small until you can handle the losses that will inevitably happen on any single trade.
 Slowly increase the size of the trade and the size of the losses that you incur.
 If you panic sell, lose sleep, or want to check prices every 30 minutes then your position size is too big.

 - Instead of trying to come up with your own system or edge when you’re first starting out use the free core position trading system from Signalee.
-Buy and sell signals are posted when they happen so you can have the confidence that you won’t blow up your account.
+It’s a mechanical system with well-defined purchases and exits and is easily scaleable.

 There are a million ways to make money in the stock market and a million more ways to lose it all.
 Signalee uses position trading to grind out profits over the long-term.
 We just stick to the boring basics: buying low, selling high, repeating ad nauseum.